A Gentle Wakeup Call: Symmetry Breaking with Less Collision Cost: Algorithm Specification

 \subsubsection{\bf A Baseline via Backoff.}

-In the static setting, a natural approach for breaking symmetry is to ``backoff'', where each packet sends with probability $1/2^i$ in slot $i \geq 0$.
+A natural approach for breaking symmetry is to ``backoff'', where each packet sends with probability $1/2^i$ in slot $i \geq 0$.
 At $i = \lg(n)$, the probability of a success in a slot becomes constant.
-This approach is a common ingredient in algorithm design; indeed, \mainAlgorithmAcrynom makes use of it.
-Another example of its use in solving wakeup is by Jurdzi{\'n}ski and Stachowiak \cite{jurdzinski2002probabilistic}, who achieve $O(n/\log n)$ latency with bounded error $\varepsilon$ in a similar model to ours, but without a notion of collision cost.
-However, in this prior result, each active packet starts with a constant sending probability, which inflicts $\Omega(\CollCost)$ cost.
+An example of its use in solving wakeup is given by Jurdzi{\'n}ski and Stachowiak \cite{jurdzinski2002probabilistic}, who achieve $O(n/\log n)$ latency with bounded error $\varepsilon$ in a similar model to ours (without a notion of collision cost); however, each active packet starts with a high (i.e., constant) sending probability, which inflicts $\Omega(\CollCost)$ cost.

 So, we can observe that while backoff may be an important part of any solution, a key obstacle is how to set the initial sending probability suitably low.
-We do not know $n$ {\it a priori}, and so it seems that no matter what initial sending probability we choose---even if it depends on the known value of $\CollCost$---the adversary may choose a sufficiently large value of $n$ such that collisions are unavoidable.
+Since $n$ is unknown {\it a priori}, it seems that no matter what initial sending probability we choose---even if it depends on the known value of $\CollCost$---the adversary may choose a sufficiently large value of $n$ such that collisions are unavoidable.
 What can we do?